DFHack/dfhack/docs/Quickstart.rst

 Other tools must be `enabled <enable>` and then they will run in the background.
-For example, `enable seedwatch <seedwatch>` will start monitoring your stocks of seeds and preventing your chefs from cooking seeds that you need for planting.
+For example, `enable seedwatch <seedwatch>` will start monitoring your stocks of seeds and prevent your chefs from cooking seeds that you need for planting.
 Enableable tools that affect a fort save their state with the fort and will remember that they are enabled the next time you load your save.